TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 We will provide a list of the categories of Personal Data disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, along with the names and addresses of these third parties.
 We reserve our right not to respond to requests submitted to addresses other than the addresses specified in this paragraph.

-How You Can Request to Access, Change, Delete, or Restrict the Use of Your Personal Data
+How You Can Request to Access, Change, Delete, Restrict the Use or Object to the Processing of Your Personal Data

-If you would like to request to access, change, delete, or restrict the use of your Personal Data that you have previously provided to us, or if you would like to receive an electronic copy of your Personal Data for purposes of transmitting it to another company (to the extent these rights are provided to you by law), please complete this form .
+If you would like to request to access, change, delete, restrict the use or object to the processing of your Personal Data that you have previously provided to us, or if you would like to receive an electronic copy of your Personal Data for purposes of transmitting it to another company (to the extent these rights are provided to you by law), please complete this form .
 If you have any questions about the form or our process, feel free to contact us at privacy@marriott.com, or by mail at:

 Marriott International, Inc.
 Global Compliance, Privacy